EXILE SANS FRONTIERES

 Homeric Hymn to Helios

-translated from the Ancient Greek by Fortunato Salazar
+translated from Ancient Greek by Fortunato Salazar

 a green fish in a green sea